davidgasquez/handbook/Data/Data Quality.md

 	- **Consistency**: Is the data internally consistent?
 	- **Privacy and security**: Is data being used in accordance with the intended level of privacy and secured against undesired access?
 	- **Freshness**: Does the data describe the real world right now?
 	- **Reliability**: Is the data regarded as true and credible by the stakeholders?
+Does it contain duplicates?
 	- **Usability**: Can be data be accessed and understood in a low-friction manner?
 	- **Validity**: Does the data conform to business rules or definitions?
 - You can use these [guiding principles to think about data quality](https://www.metaplane.dev/blog/data-quality-metrics-for-data-warehouses):